godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Redis Datasource.md

 Redis as a datasource: Elevate your data game with the speed and efficiency of Redis.
 Use it as a powerhouse for caching, real-time analytics, and lightning-fast data retrieval.
 Embrace the key-value magic to supercharge your application's performance.
 Ready to Rediscover efficiency? 🚀

 The Godspeed Redis Plugin provides integration with Redis, allowing developers to seamlessly interact with Redis databases within the Godspeed framework.
 This plugin simplifies the process of working with Redis data, providing a standardized way to perform common Redis operations.

+You can use redis datasource in caching also.
+Check [caching](../caching.md) for more information.

-## How to add Redis plugin in your project:
+## How to add Redis plugin in your project

-- Create a godspeed project from the CLI and add the Redis plugin the plugin from the CLI and select the `@godspeedsystems/plugins-redis-as-datasource` to integrate the plugin.
+**a. ** Create a godspeed project from the CLI and add the Redis plugin the plugin from the CLI and select the `@godspeedsystems/plugins-redis-as-datasource` to integrate the plugin.

 ```
 macbookpro@MacbookPros-MBP gs-test-project % godspeed plugin add